Floquet-induced bosonic pair condensate with unconventional symmetry

-where $d$ is the transition dipole matrix element between the two rotational states, $R_{\mathbf{ij}}$ is the separation between the atoms at site $\mathbf{i}$ and $\mathbf{j}$, and $\theta_{\mathbf{ij}}$ is the angle between the intermolecular axis $\mathbf{e}_{ij}=\mathbf{i}-\mathbf{j}$ and the the quantization axis defined by the magnetic field $\mathbf{B}$.
-The time-dependent anisotropic coupling in Eq.(\ref{eq:Ham}) can be realized by periodically changing the direction of the magnetic field $\mathbf{B}(t)$ along a close orbit as shown in the SM\cite{Supplementary}.

-The Hamiltonian in Eq.(\ref{eq:Ham}) can also be realized in transmons superconducting quantum circuit,based on which a 2D hard-core boson model with tunable parameters can be implemented.
-The hopping of the hard-core bosons can be realized by the Josephson coupling between the adjacent transmon qubits, whose amplitude can be tuned from positive to negative values\cite{Liu2025}.
+{\it Experimental realizations --} The Hamiltonian in Eq.(\ref{eq:Ham}) is ready to be realized in transmons superconducting quantum circuit, where a hard-core boson can be mapped to a qubit, and their hopping amplitude can be adjusted via a coupler placed in each bond of the square lattice\cite{Yan2018b,Shi2023,Li2023}.
+By periodically adjusting the coupler's frequency, we can tune the effective coupling between the adjacent qubits from positive to negative values\cite{Liu2026}, which in turn allows for the realization of the sine and cosine terms in Eq.~\eqref{eq:Ham}\cite{Supplementary}.
 To detect the pairing between the bosons, we can prepare an initial state with two adjacent photons only, and let the system evolve under the periodically driven Hamiltonian.(\ref{eq:Ham}).
 At the end of the evolution, we can perform the measurement to locate the position of the photons.
 For each experimental run, we could obtain the relative distance between the two photons, which is averaged by repeating the experiment to obtain the average distance $r(t)$.
 As we analyzed above, for a fast driving, we expect that $r(t)$ barely changes, while it rapidly increases for a slow driving.